SLdragon/wiki-teamsfx/Embed-a-dashboard-canvas-in-Teams.md

   }
 ```

-And you can use a similar approach to remove the footer content of your widget when the data is empty.
+Likewise, you can utilize a comparable technique to eliminate the footer content of your widget when the data is vacant.

 ```ts
   override footer(): JSX.Element | undefined {